mcorhk01/flow-intersection-vs-object-spread-poc/README.md

 # flow-intersection-vs-object-spread-poc

-There are no object spread in flow-type!
-You should use intersection type instead
+object type spread in flow is a 伏

 Install